If you’re serious about reaching your full running potential, then you’re in the right place.

-Running is, by definition, not a team sport.
-It’s solo journey.
-But that doesn’t have to be that way.
+Running is, by definition, a solitary sport and a solo journey, but it doesn’t have to be that way.

-Research shows that peering up with a training buddy can lead to better consistency, help you become more accountable, and exercise a bit harder than you’d when you go alone—all of which can do wonders to your running routine.
+Research shows that pairing up with a training buddy can lead to better consistency, help you become more accountable, and may even make you exercise a bit harder than you would when you run alone.
+All of these can do wonders for your running routine.

-In fact, I’d go as far as to claim that training partners might be the most valuable “tools” you can have as a runner.
+I’d go so far as to claim that training partners might be the most valuable tools you can have as a runner.

-Therefore, ask a friend, a family member, a gym partner, a college or a sport-conscious (or an already runner) neighbor to run with you.
+Ask a friend, a family member, a gym partner, or neighbor to run with you.

-In case you couldn’t find any suitable partners, then join a local running group or hunt for one online.
+If you can’t find a suitable partner among people you know, join a local running group or hunt for one online.

-As I have already stated, if you can’t measure it, you can’t improve it.
+As I’ve already stated, if you can’t measure it you can’t improve it.

-That’s why I cannot stress enough the importance of monitoring your progress (or lack thereof, for that matter).
+That’s why I keep stressing the importance of monitoring your progress (or lack thereof, for that matter).